proximax-storage/xpx-java-sdk/docs/DownloadApi.md

  - **Content-Type**: application/json
  - **Accept**: */*

-<a name="downloadStreamUsingHashUsingPOST"></a>
+<a name="downloadTextUsingGET"></a>
-# **downloadStreamUsingHashUsingPOST**
+# **downloadTextUsingGET**
-> byte[] downloadStreamUsingHashUsingPOST(hash)
+> byte[] downloadTextUsingGET(nemHash, transferMode)

-Download secured encrypted resource/file using Data Hash
+Download a plain text data using NEM Transaction Hash

-This endpoint returns a byte array format of the actual encrypted file
+Download a plain text data associated to a NEM Hash.
+If NEM Hash uses SECURE Message, it returns the NEM TXN Payload Instead

 ### Example
 ```java